 Francis stiffened before he slowly returned the gesture.
 When he pulled away, he offered an amiable smile.
 “Wow, you’ve gotten fit.
 Maybe we should enlist Carl.
 The doc told him he needed to get his cholesterol and weight in check about six months ago, I think.
 He hasn’t been keeping to it.”

 Nico brightened immediately, hopefully.
 “After what happened back home… I thought you’d be… I don’t know.
 You look fine—like yourself.
-The tattoo…”
+Besides the tattoo…”

 Francis drew a thumb across his cheek, smudging away the rest of the pigmented dust there and revealing the white snake underneath.